Minding the Arts and the Artists

 Another factor at play here is a smooth integration of dichotomies.
 "Creative individuals were able to entertain many opposites in psychic life simultaneously.
 They may be at once naive and knowledgeable, being at home equally with primitive symbolism and rigorous logic, may be highly disciplined, yet quite free, at once masculine and feminine.
 This theory elegantly quoted as “the creative person is both more primitive and more cultivated, more destructive, a lot madder and a lot saner, than the average person", became a strong foundation of numerous psychological researches, all of which went on to show how 'a little bit of adversity can go a long way — but only if it doesn’t break you in the process'.

-Dr. Claudia Diez is a clinical psychologist in New York.
-Her experience spans more than two decades of cross-cultural training and practice in New York City, Buenos Aires, and Córdoba, Argentina.
-She specializes in psychotherapy, cognitive behavioral therapy, and accelerated experiential-dynamic psychotherapy, as well as other treatments used in clinical psychology.
-Her main line of work is integrative.
+Dr. Claudia Diez is a clinical psychologist in New York with extensive experience working with artists (musicians, writers, filmmakers, actors, custom designers.
+Her experience spans more than two decades of cross-cultural training and practice in New York City and Buenos Aires, Argentina.

 Contact Dr. Diez directly to make your first appointment.
 Call (212) 744-8073